nergalex/f5-aks-kic-lab/source/class1/module4/module4.rst

 *********************
 - Donwload Lens `here <https://k8slens.dev/>`_
 - Install and run Lens
-- Add your AKS cluster in Catalog
+- Add your AKS cluster in Catalog by copy-paste the output of ``cat .kube/config`` get in the previous step

 .. image:: ./_pictures/Lens_add_cluster.png
    :align: center